inattentive-nerd/inattentive-nerd/README.md

-Dumb and unexperienced programming hobbist.
+Dumb and unexperienced programming hobbist who is learning Kotlin.